Superfluid fraction in the crystal phase of the inner crust of neutron stars

 \section{Introduction}

-In the inner crust of neutron stars, protons and neutrons are believed to form clusters that are arranged in a periodic lattice, immersed in a superfluid neutron gas and a relativistic electron gas ensuring charge neutrality and $\beta$-equilibrium \cite{Negele73,Chamel08,Martin15,Thi21}.
-The presence of the superfluid neutron gas in the inner crust has important effects on the star's hydrodynamic and thermodynamic behavior \cite{Page12}, on its shear modes \cite{Tews17}, and especially on pulsar glitches \cite{Anderson75,Prix02,Carter06A}.
-The neutron superfluid fraction is a central microscopic parameter for glitch models \cite{Antonelli22}.
+In the inner crust of neutron stars, protons and neutrons are believed to form clusters that are arranged in a periodic lattice, immersed in a superfluid neutron gas and a relativistic electron gas ensuring charge neutrality and $\beta$-equilibrium \cite{Chamel08}.
+The presence of the superfluid neutron gas in the inner crust has important effects on the star's hydrodynamic and thermodynamic behavior \cite{Page12}, on its shear modes \cite{Andersson21}, on the equilibrium configuration of rotating stars \cite{Prix02}, and especially on pulsar glitches \cite{Anderson75}.
+The neutron superfluid fraction is a central microscopic parameter for glitch models \cite{Carter06A,Antonelli22}.

-At zero temperature, a uniform one-component superfluid has a superfluid fraction of 100\%~\cite{Leggett98}.
-This remains true even in weakly coupled fermionic systems, since the superfluid density is the long-wavelength limit of a response function \cite{Schrieffer}, dominated by states near the Fermi surface.
-In non-uniform systems such as the inner crust, this fraction is necessarily reduced \cite{Leggett98}.
+At zero temperature, a uniform one-component superfluid (independently of whether it consists of bosons or paired fermions) has a superfluid fraction of 100\%~\cite{Leggett98}.
+This remains true even in weakly coupled fermionic systems, although pairing affects in this case only particles near the Fermi surface.
+The reason why the superfluid fraction can still be 100\% is that the superfluid density is the long-wavelength limit of a response function \cite{Schrieffer}, which is dominated by states near the Fermi surface.
+However, in non-uniform systems such as the inner crust, this fraction is necessarily reduced \cite{Leggett98}.